What We Make

 Small-Batch Kombucha

-16 oz · $7 · Rotating flavorsThe flagship is Coffee Kombucha: concentrated cold brew base with cacao nibs steeped in, adding a chocolate undertone without any sweetness.
-Brewed dry, restrained carbonation, clean finish.
+16 oz · $7 · Rotating flavorsThe flagship is Coffee Kombucha: cold brew base with cacao nibs that add a chocolate undertone without any sweetness.
+Brewed dry, clean finish.
 This is for people who actually like coffee, not people who want coffee-flavored sugar water.
-Rotating seasonal flavors beyond coffee — ginger spice, vanilla-forward, whatever the season calls for.
+Rotating seasonal flavors beyond coffee, whatever the season calls for.

 Our Story